takaramirin/Spicy-Zoom-Chat-Logs/README.md

 ## Note

 If you are a HR personnel researching on a potential candidate from Singapore Institute of Technology ICT, and you managed to stumble upon this repository through OSINT.
 Hats off to you.
 You are more than welcomed to look through the logs thoroughly.

+## Sharing

+Everyone is welcomed to fork and share this repository.